brunscii/astro-blog-site/src/content/blog/APlusTerms/Hardware/RAID.md

 This is one of the safest RAID configurations but it does not offer the same performace gains as RAID 0.

+### RAID 5

+RAID 5 is when striping and parity is used in order to gain speed and maintain some form of safety.
+In RAID 5 the data is striped across all disks and a parity bit is added for redundancy.
+This data is used to store the calculation from the XOR of the striped data.
+This can be used to recalculate and rebuild the array on the loss of a single drive.
+If more than one drive fails then the information cannot be recalculated.

+### RAID 6

+RAID 6 is similar to RAID 5 but there is double the parity data.
+This means that the parity bits are written to multiple drives and the array can handle up to 2 drive failures.
+The double parity als means that the array is more likily to succeed on a rebuild after a failure.